oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 >**Troubleshooting tips**: Ensure you can run the Todo application before you begin.
 We'll be adding some code and testing along the way.

 ### Create a free Okta Developer Edition account
 If you don't already have an Okta account, you can sign up for one here under [Workforce Identity Cloud – Developer Edition](https://developer.okta.com/signup/).
 You'll also need to create an [OpenID Connect (OIDC) application](https://developer.okta.com/docs/guides/implement-grant-type/authcode/main/#set-up-your-app), which you can do by following the instructions listed here under Setup your app.

->**Note**: Take note of your client_id and client_secret info, you'll need this in the following step.
+Set the Sign-in redirect URI as `http://localhost:3333/openid/callback/1`.
+Note down your ***client_id** and **client_secret**; you'll need it in the next steps.

 ### Add configuration to authenticate with OIDC

 You can view the user table locally using Prisma Studio.
 To do this, go to the root of this workshop folder in your terminal and run `npx prisma studio`.
 Your browser will open a new web page where you can see all the users in your database.

 While viewing your database locally, you'll also see an org table.
-You can manually input the following info to seed your database with an org linked to an Okta authorization server, allowing OIDC SSO sign-in.
+By clicking the **Add record** button, you can manually input the following info to seed your database with an org linked to an Okta authorization server, allowing OIDC-SSO login.
+Add the **client_id** and **client_secret** from the previous step, then click the **Save change** button to save your changes.

 - id # = 1
 - domain = whiterabbit.fake